How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 Can I upgrade my 1-Day ticket to an annual pass?

 Yes.
-Bring your paper or digital ticket to a ticket booth, and staff members will be able to credit the amount paid for your 1-Day ticket to the purchase of an annual pass.
+Bring your paper or digital ticket to a ticket booth, and staff members will credit the amount paid for your 1-Day ticket toward the purchase of an annual pass.

 The discounted aRes Travel tickets that you can purchase through me DO qualify for an upgrade.